openhab/openhab-addons/bundles/org.openhab.binding.tivo/README.md

 ```

-* You many need to adjust the two `Thread::sleep(1500)` lines, depending on the performance of your TiVo
+* You may need to adjust the two `Thread::sleep(1500)` lines, depending on the performance of your TiVo
 * In testing, response times have varied considerably at different times of the day, etc. You may need to increase the delay until there is sufficient time added for the system to respond consistently to the 'remote control' menu commands.